Note: this is the old guide. If you want the newer version, head over here.

 inside that folder, like so:

-Put the SD card back into your Switch and launch the hekate payload once more.
-Tap Tools
+Put the SD card back into your Switch and aftrer putting the device in RCM, send the Hekate payload:

 , then Backup eMMC